Cambodian PM vows to 'shame' Australia if pressured over politics

 Cambodia was also accused of forcing the group to water-down criticism of Beijing in a statement issued at the end of a 2016 meeting.

-Cambodia's crackdown in recent months has pushed it closer to China, which has lavished the country with cash, while rattling relations with the US and EU, who pulled support for July elections after the opposition was disbanded.
+Cambodia's crackdown in recent months has pushed the country closer to China, which has lavished the country with cash, while rattling relations with the US and EU, who pulled support for July elections after the opposition was disbanded.

-An official source at Germany's foreign ministry told AFP on Thursday that the government had suspended preferential visa treatment for private travel by Cambodian government members including Hun Sen and his family and had encouraged EU partners to take similar steps.

-"The suspension was taken as a measure to react on the intensifying repression against political opposition and the press," the source said.

 suy/ssm/joe/mtp